§ Limit is right adjoint to diagonal

 This establishes that limit is right adjoint to diag.
 From this, can we get a cheap proof

 that right adjoints preserve limits ?
-Suppose L: C -> D
+Suppose L: C -> D, R: D -> C are adjoint L |- R.

-.
-This can be considered by taking the category (J -> D)
+Now, consider limits in D. This can be considered by taking the category (J -> D).

-We get an adjunction const: D -> (J -> D) |- lim: (J -> D) -> C
+We get an adjunction const: D -> (J -> D) |- lim: (J -> D) -> C.

 C<-g-D <-lim- (J -> D)